-Learn more about this incredible uprising in the brand new exhibition.
-Opened as recently as March 2016 to mark the rising’s centenary, there are a range of interactive highlights such as a really cool film about the events.
+Opened in March 2016 to mark the rising's centenary, there are a range of interactive highlights in the exhibition, such as a really cool film about the events.

 3. Get an overview of Dublin on the Hop on Hop off Bus

 He will also point out some film locations.
-For example those of the 1996 film about the most famous Irish independence leader Michael Collins, who was portrayed in the film by Irish actor Liam Neeson.
-You may also spot some locations of the other films that were shot in Dublin, such as Once or Sing Street.
+For example those of the 1996 film about the most famous Irish independence leader Michael Collins, who was portrayed in the film by Irish‐born actor Liam Neeson.

-4. Grab a cold one and enjoy the view at the Guinness Storehouse
+4. Grab a cold one and enjoy the view from the Guinness Storehouse